HugoMrl/helper/README.md

-# helper
+# I Need Help

-This is my helper.js to help me work faster
+These are the files that contains any function I might need to work harder, better & faster.
+Feel free to use it.